cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ConfigurationOptions/DataPersistenceAndCaching.md

 `DISABLE_CACHE=true`

-#### Seeding cache file
+## Seeding Cache File

-We have an option to run the server side API calls as a background job.
+We have an option to run the server-side API calls as a background job.
 This can be useful for larger amounts of data to query from the cloud providers and will have no timeout limit when running with the browser.
 Before running the script, you will need to set the necessary configurations in a `.env` file in the CLI directory.

 From the root directory, run:

 `yarn seed-cache-file`

-You will then be prompted enter a start date, end date and groupBy parameter.
+You will then be prompted to enter a start date, end date and groupBy parameter.

 Optionally, you can specify a specific cloud provider to seed.
 This will allow you to append estimations to given dates in your requested time frame that may be missing from a newly configured cloud provider (currently only supported with a MongoDB caching mode).

-Once this process is finished running.
-A new cache file will be created in the CLI directory.
-In order to use the cache file to run with the front-end client package, you will have to copy the cache file to the API directory before starting the application.
+Once this process is finished running, estimates will either be saved to a newly created JSON file in the `packages/cli` directory or into your configured MongoDB instance.
+If using the JSON method, in order to use the cache file to run with the front-end client package, you will have to copy the cache file to the API directory before starting the application.

 _Note: If you end up seeing an error due to memory limitations, you will either have to adjust to a smaller date range or change the grouping method._

+### Fetch Methods

+When starting the cache file seeding, one of the last prompts will ask you to specify a fetch method for the requests that the script will make.
+This allows for greater flexibility with handling date ranges with potentially large data that will be too large to calculate in a single API request.
+You will be presented with the following options:

+- **Single** - Seed the cache file using a _single request_ to the API (Default)
+- **Split** -  Seed the cache file using multiple requests split according to specified number of days

+By default, the script will fetch estimates using a single request.

+If you choose to split your requests, you will be asked an optional follow-up question of how many days to fetch per request.
+This will allow it to fetch the provided number of days or to fetch a default of one day per request until the date range is covered.

+We recommend using this method when dealing with a large amount of usage data within a date range that may cause issues when running your app, especially for historical data, as described in the [Performance Considerations](PerformanceConsiderations.md) section.